123wowow123/chronopin/content.md

 https://www.youtube.com/watch?v=d5hu62W89nk
+What do Chicago, Denver, and DFW all have in common?
+Yes, they are all major metro areas in the US, but more importantly, they're colocated with green energy sources.

+As the world adopts more and more clean energy, these regions with localized energy sources will have a huge leg up on places that don't.

-Chicago, Albuquerque, Phoenix, Denver, Dallas Fort Worth (Solar and wind)
+Best wind potential location are Chicago, Albuquerque, Phoenix, Denver

+Dallas Fort Worth has both Solar and wind potential

 Inflation Tracker group Tag and tag